- Assets: $1,590,570,302 (2013)

 Democracy Alliance Shadow Party

-The Open Society Institute (OSI) was founded in 1993 by the multibillionaire hedge-fund manager George Soros.
+The Open Society Foundations (OSF) were founded as the Open Society Institute in 1993 by the multibillionaire hedge-fund manager George Soros, and took its current name in 2010.
 When Soros attended the London School of Economics (LSE) beginning in 1947, he was exposed to the works of the Viennese-born philosopher Karl Popper, who taught at LSE, and whom Soros would later call his “spiritual mentor.”
 Most notably, Popper's 1945 book The Open Society and Its Enemies introduced Soros to the concept of an “open society,” which affected him greatly.

 The term “open society” had been originally coined in 1932 by the French philosopher Henri Louis Bergson, to describe societies whose moral codes were founded upon “universal” principles seeking to enhance the welfare of all mankind—as opposed to “closed” societies that placed self-interest above any concern for other nations and cultures.
 Popper readily embraced this concept and expanded upon it.
 In his view, the open society was a place that permitted its citizens the right to criticize and change its institutions as they saw fit; he rejected the imposed intellectual conformity, central planning, and historical determinism of Marxist doctrine.
 By Popper's reckoning, a society was “closed”—and thus undesirable—if it assumed that it was in any way superior to other societies.
 Likewise, any belief system or individual claiming to be in possession of “ultimate truth” was an “enemy” of the open society as well.
 Popper viewed all knowledge as conjectural rather than certain, as evolving rather than fixed.